cintogia/froggerarcade/README.md

 This game is a quick and simple arcade game besed on **HTML**, **CSS** and **Javascript**.
 The game is inspired by 1981 [Frogger Arcade Game](https://en.wikipedia.org/wiki/Frogger).

+#### Installation

+Download the `frontend-nanodegree-arcade-game-master.zip` to your computer and unzip it.
+Go to the unzipped folder and open the `index.html` file in your browser.

+You can also clone this repository using Git `$ git clone https://github.com/cintogia/frontend-nanodegree-arcade-game.git`.
+Go to the directory where you cloned the repository and open the `index.html` file in your browser.

+**Start Playing!** :video_game:

 #### How it works

 You start with an avatar.
 At the first "line" of the canvas.